vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 I can tell Her that with no shame.

 I know that She gave me that choice: <br>
 when I fall, I tell Her.
-She’ll wink. <br>
+She'll wink. <br>
-Now it’s His turn to speak, I think <br>
+Now it's His turn to speak, I think <br>
 He likes the sound of His own voice.

 "I know you had ten years to fall, <br>